SwiftGraphs/Grape/README.md

 let links = [(0, 1), (1, 2), (2, 3), (3, 0)]

-/// Create a 2D force composited with 4 primitive forces.
+/// Create a 2D force composited with 4 primitive forces. let myForce = SealedForce2D {
-/// "Seal" means you cannot add customed force here.
-///    (But you can add any provided forces any times in any order)
-/// If you want to add your own force, checkout `CompositedForce`. let myForce = SealedForce2D {
     // Forces are namespaced under `Kinetics<Vector>`
     // here we only use `Kinetics<SIMD2<Double>>`, i.e. `Kinetics2D`